What Moms have to say about the benefits of homeschooling

 - Sarah: “Enjoying my children and getting to see them grow into wonderful people!”

 The wonderful, quirky, growing, curious individuals who make up our families have minds, desires, and agendas of their own.
-It’s messy, and learning does not usually look like children sitting quietly at desks and checking subjects off in a planner, but that is also what is best about homeschooling.
+Homeschooling and family life can be messy, and learning at home does not usually look like children sitting quietly at desks and checking subjects off in a planner, but that organic flexibility is also one of homeschooling’s biggest benefits.

 What are your favorite things about homeschooling?
 Let us know in the comments!